You’ve reached content that’s exclusive to AARP members.

 Why

-Resilience is what many experts call “your bounce-back muscle.”
-It allows us to adapt when faced with adversity, which helps us to conquer our fears, tackle challenges and remain optimistic in tough situations.
-Research has linked a strong sense of resilience to everything from improved mental health to better stress management.
-Wondering how resilient you are?
-Here are some ways to recognize resilience in yourself.
+Resilience is what many experts call your “bounce-back muscle.”
+It allows us to rebound when we encounter a setback, which helps us conquer our fears, tackle challenges and remain optimistic in tough situations.
+A strong sense of resilience has been linked to everything from improved mental health to better stress management.
+In a survey of more than 3,500 people 65 and older, those with higher resilience also had lower stress and depression and higher overall quality of life, according to a study reported in 2022 in Geriatric Nursing.

 Up Next